gittad/CloudComputing2020SP_HNU/join_CloudComputing_forum.md

 This email is to confirm if you want to continue with your join request.
 Then, you should reply to this email or click the *Join This Group* link as shows below.

 We suggest you to choose the first way (i.e. reply this email).
-If your choose the latter approach (i.e. click *Join This Group* link).
+If your choose the latter approach (i.e. click on the *Join This Group* link).
 You may get an error message like this:

 <div align=center>